On a fragmented condensate in a uniform Bose system: Periodic Bose system: collective description

 First four terms on the right-hand side of (\ref{f-n17}) do not change function (\ref{psi000}).
 But the last term transfers this function into a superposition of the infinite number of various terms of the form (\ref{psi000}).
 It means that the quasi-single-particle approach allows one to approximately study the possibility of the fragmentation of the condensate, but it does not allow one to find the ground state of the system.
 We need a more subtle method allowing one to determine the eigenfunctions and eigenenergies of the Hamiltonian.

-We may expect that if function (\ref{psi000}) describes properly the structure of the condensate and is an eigenfunction of the corresponding ``truncated'' Hamiltonian, then the corresponding ``truncated'' energy of the system is close to the exact eigenenergy.
-In particular, functions (\ref{f-n1}), (\ref{f-n6}), and (\ref{f-n10}) are eigenfunctions of the truncated Hamiltonians (\ref{f-1}), (\ref{f-n8}), and (\ref{f-n12}), respectively.
-But the function (\ref{f-n3}) is not an eigenfunction of the Hamiltonian $\hat{H}^{(1+2)}$ (\ref{f-3}) due to the term $\hat{H}_{scat}$.
-This function is the superposition of eigenfunctions, $\Psi=p_{1}\Psi_{1}+p_{2}\Psi_{2}+\ldots$ (where $|p_{1}|^{2}+|p_{2}|^{2}+\ldots =1$), in which the functions $\Psi_{1},\Psi_{2},\ldots$ correspond to the eigenenergies $E_{1},E_{2},\ldots$ and to the same number of atoms $N$.
+In this section, we propose such method and consider one example of a solution with fragmented condensate.

-Furthermore, the above analysis shows that a part of atoms must be outside the condensates.
+The above analysis shows that a part of atoms must be outside the condensates.
 Therefore, one needs to consider the harmonics $\hat{a}_{\textbf{k}}$ with all possible $\textbf{k}$ in the operator $\hat{\psi}(\textbf{r},t)$ and the Hamiltonian $\hat{H}$ (\ref{f-0}), (\ref{f-n17}).
-However, in the crude approximation, it is allowable to consider that all atoms of the system are in one or several condensates.
-In this case, the wave functions must be eigenfunctions of the truncated Hamiltonian written in the corresponding approximation for $\hat{\psi}(\textbf{r},t)$.
-To obtain such functions for any truncated Hamiltonian, we use the Landau idea \cite{landau1941} according to which the weakly excited states of a system of many interacting particles can be described in the language of noninteracting quasiparticles.
-This means that the exact Hamiltonian (\ref{f-0}), (\ref{f-n17}) should be reduced to the diagonal form
+However, in the crude approximation it is allowable to consider that all atoms of the system are in one or several condensates.
+In this case, the wave functions should be eigenfunctions of the truncated Hamiltonian written in the corresponding approximation for $\hat{\psi}(\textbf{r},t)$.
+To obtain such functions, we use the Landau idea \cite{landau1941} according to which the weakly excited states of a system of many interacting particles can be described in the language of noninteracting quasiparticles.
+This means that the exact Hamiltonian (\ref{f-0}), (\ref{f-n17}) must be reduced to the diagonal form

 In this case, the eigenfunctions of the Hamiltonian take the form

 Here, $\Psi_{0}$ is the wave function for the state without quasiparticles, $\hat{\xi}^{+}_{\textbf{k}}$ and $\hat{\xi}_{\textbf{k}}$ are the operators of creation and annihilation of a quasiparticle, and $n_{\textbf{k}_{j}}$ is the number of quasiparticles with quantum number $\textbf{k}_{j}$.
 It is clear that $\hat{H}\Psi_{\{n_{\textbf{k}}\}}=E_{\{n_{\textbf{k}}\}}\Psi_{\{n_{\textbf{k}}\}}$, where $E_{\{n_{\textbf{k}}\}}=E_{0}+\sum_{\textbf{k}}n_{\textbf{k}}E(\textbf{k})$.
 Such method allows one to find the operator structure of eigenfunctions and the eigenenergies $E_{\{n_{\textbf{k}}\}}$ for lowest levels accurately.